 In 2021, Edinburgh Napier, alongside 136 fellow Higher Education providers, committed to developing our knowledge exchange activity to drive economic, social and cultural recovery and growth.

 The KE concordat offers a route to evidence this commitment by adopting the 8 Guiding Principles of good practice:

-The project is being led by Linda Wallace, Head of Knowledge Exchange, and is supported by a small project team based in Research, Innovation and Enterprise, and The Strategy Hub.
+The project is being led by Linda Wallace, Head of Knowledge Exchange.

 Recognising the broad remit of the KE Concordat which span the entire University, the project is sponsored by the Vice-Principal Research and Innovation and the Vice-Principal Learning and Teaching and has the endorsement of the Principal.

 The University's Research and Innovation Committee will act as the primary oversight committee for reporting and monitoring progress of the KE Concordat project.

 Appropriate updates will be reported upwards to Academic Board and through SLT.